pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/abstraction/index.md

 ## Exploring an example

 Let's imagine the Pulumipus brand is expanding to all kinds of systems, and so we don't know which infrastructure each team will need.
-However, each team will need some kind of storage location that has an access policy, no matter whether they're doing a serverless build or a compute-based build.
+However, each team will need some kind of storage for objects that has access policies and security controls, no matter whether they're doing a serverless build or a VM-based build.

 Mentally, we're defining a sort of abstraction like this: